Pink salmon: Iceland

-As of 2025, The Eyjafjörður River in northern Iceland became part of research on the ecological impact of pink salmon (Oncorhynchus gorbuscha) as part of the PHAROS project Iceland demonstration.
+As of 2025, the Eyjafjörður River in northern Iceland became part of research on the ecological impact of pink salmon (Oncorhynchus gorbuscha) as part of the PHAROS project Iceland demonstration.
 The studies aim to evaluate the effects of this invasive species on the river's ecosystem using advanced genetic technologies and specialized monitoring equipment, reportedly unique in Europe.

 The project is led by Icelandic research company Blár Akur in collaboration with the Technical University of Denmark (DTU).
 According to project coordinator Þorleifur, the choice of Eyjafjörður River was influenced by strong local partnerships with fishing associations, landowners, and other stakeholders in Akureyri and surrounding regions.
 The species was first recorded in Icelandic rivers around 1960, with sightings and catches increasing in recent decades.

 Classified as an invasive species in Iceland, pink salmon poses potential ecological risks by competing with native salmonids, spreading diseases, and altering freshwater food webs.

+United Kingdom

+In 2019 and 2021, multiple catches of pink salmon were reported across the United Kingdom, and were found across North England, Cornwall, South Scotland, and Ireland.

+In 2025, the Environment Agency warned anglers to report any catches or sighting of pink salmon.